 Trusted Advisor, Neurogenetics and International Affairs

-Alberto is a Medical Geneticists and Molecular biologists with expertise in general Clinical Genetics, Neurogenetics and Molecular Diagnostics.
+Alberto L. Rosa, MD PhD is a Medical Geneticist and Molecular Biologist with expertise in general Clinical Genetics, Neurogenetics and Molecular Diagnostics.
 He obtained his academic degrees in both Medicine and Chemistry, completing his two PhD degrees in the respective disciplines (e.g. Clinical Genetics and Molecular Biology).
 Dr. Rosa developed his clinical and medical research activities in both France and the US, being Associate Professor at Baylor College of Medicine (TX), Research Professor at Washington State University (WA) and Co-Director of the Molecular Diagnostic Laboratory of the Sacred Heart Medical Center (WA).
-Dr. Rosa’s corporate experience includes the founding of a successful Molecular Diagnostic Laboratory (GENBIOMOL) and serving as Chief Medical Officer (CMO) and Board Director.
+Dr. Rosa’s corporate experience includes the founding of GENBIOMOL, a successful molecular diagnostic laboratory, and serving as Chief Medical Officer and Board Director.
 He was recognized by the Howard Hughes Medical Institute as an International Researcher (1997-2002) and has received numerous awards both for teaching and for research.
-Dr. Rosa has published about 50 peer-reviewed articles on topics related to clinical genetics and molecular biology and is currently Chairman of the Department of Clinical Genetics and Director of the Molecular Diagnostics laboratory of Sanatorio Allende (Argentina).
+Dr. Rosa has published about 50 peer-reviewed articles on topics related to clinical genetics and molecular biology and is currently Chairman of the Department of Clinical Genetics and Director of the Molecular Diagnostics Laboratory of Sanatorio Allende (Argentina).
 He is also an advisor of the Latin America’s Teletons, health care organizations devoted to patients with rare diseases, neuromuscular disorders and inherited diseases.
-His medical consulting expertise included patients from all around the world, including The US, Europe, Mexico as well as Central and South America.
+His medical consulting expertise included patients from all around the world, including the US, Europe, Mexico as well as Central and South America.
 Dr. Rosa contributes to Metis his international expertise in genetics as well as his knowledge on the richness of the wide cultural identities among Spanish patients.

 Stephanie M. Ware, MD PhD